 Winning Casino Marketing Strategy: Personalization

 You’ve seen the movies.
 You’ve seen HIM.
 He’s the slick smooth-talking casino host.
 Wrong!
 Let’s bring that time machine back to the present.
 Today’s casino host is part salesperson, part customer service representative.
-The primary functions of the casino host are to create experiences for high worth customers by providing the complimentary perks that make their visit truly personal.
+The primary functions of the casino host are to create experiences for high-worth customers by providing the complimentary perks that make their visit truly personal.
 At the core of this function is the understanding that casino customers – indeed all of us – want the businesses we patronize to know who we are and what we like.
-Years ago, I dropped a dress off to my usual dry cleaner.
+Years ago, I dropped a dress off at my usual dry cleaner.
 I walked in and place my dress on the counter as usual.
-The young lady behind the counter greeted me and proceeded to complete my ticket and letting me know when my dress would be ready.
+The young lady behind the counter greeted me and proceeded to complete my ticket and let me know when my dress would be ready.
 Notice anything?
 She didn’t ask for my name.
 She knew it even though I barely stopped there every one or two months.
 To this day, that little moment is still memorable.
-Jim White is vice president of customer experience for Symphony Post Acute Network.
-As one of the most innovative providers of post acute care, Symphony looked to him to create an environment that would differentiate them.
+Jim White is chief culture and experience officer for Ignite Medical Resorts.
+As one of the most innovative providers of post-acute care, Ignite looked to him to create an environment that would differentiate them.
 Sure.
 “In the Medical Resort model that we have created, a personalized experience is truly the only way to differentiate yourself from all the other businesses that do what we do.
-It’s all the the little extra touches – in addition to the excellent clinical care we provide, that causes more people to recommend us and make us their provider of choice.”
+It’s all the little extra touches – in addition to the excellent clinical care we provide, that causes more people to recommend us and make us their provider of choice.”

 Winning Casino Marketing Strategy: A Chance to Win